Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

 \begin{proof} Existence and uniqueness of a classical solution to the Cauchy problem is standard.
-The rest of the proof is similar to the proofs of Theorems \ref{conjecture backward PDE } and \ref{W1 decay}, but with some differences that we clarify below.
+The rest of the proof is similar to the proof of Lemma \ref{conjecture backward PDE }, but with some differences that we clarify below.
 4pt

-\textit{First Step.} The first step is to observe that all the three bounds hold when $t-s \leq 1$.
-The proof follows from the same argument as the one used in the proof of Theorem \ref{thm:3:17:H}.
-By expanding the operator $L_{\psi}^*$, we indeed observe that the equation satisfied by $w$ may be rewritten in the form
+\textit{First Step.} The first step is to prove the bounds when $t-s \leq 1$.
+By expanding the operator $L_{\psi}^*$, the equation satisfied by $w$ may be rewritten in the form

-where $\bar w(s,x) = w(s,x) - \int_{\bT} w(s,y) \ud y$ and $V$ and $W$ are smooth functions on $\bT$ and $\bT^2$ respectively, whose derivatives up to any order are bounded in terms of $\kappa$ only.
+where $\bar w(s,x) = w(s,x) - \int_{\bT} w(s,y) \ud y$ and $V_1$ and $V_2$ are smooth functions on $\bT$ and $\bT^2$ respectively, whose derivatives up to any order are bounded in terms of $\kappa$ only.
 By a standard application of the maximum principle combined with Gronwall's lemma, it is easy to show that

-Since $W$ is smooth, this provides a bound for the derivatives of any order of the third term in the left-hand side of \eqref{eq:expanded:form:}.
-Following the proof of Theorem \ref{thm:3:17:H}, we then split $w$ into $w=w_{1}+w_{2}$, with
+Since $V_2$ is smooth, this provides a bound for the derivatives of any order of the third term in the left-hand side of \eqref{eq:expanded:form:}.
+We then split $w$ into $w=w_{1}+w_{2}$, with